Spring Boot User Registration and Login Example Tutorial

 - Maven

-Basically, we will develop a simple User Registration Module using Role-based Spring security which can use in any spring MVC-based project.
+Basically, we will develop a simple User Registration Module using Role-based Spring Security that can be used in any Spring MVC-based project.

 We will build two main functionalities:

-1. Register user (stored data into MySQL database).
+1. Register a user (stored data in MySQL database).

 2. Login Authentication - validate user login credentials with database email and password.